What Is Telehealth?

 We all remember the pandemic.
 Lots of businesses were shut down.
 Many of us were sheltering in place, scrubbing our produce, and learning how to make sourdough bread.

 Me?
 I was working through my first internship at an outpatient mental health facility.
 I had adults and kids as young as seven on my roster and I had to find a way to do sessions with all of them.
 At this point, I had completed a grand total of twenty in-person client sessions before lockdown.
 So I - a freshly minted intern - was using video conferencing for most of my sessions.
-For clients who didn’t meet the technical requirements for a teleconference, I used the phone.
+For clients who didn’t meet the technical requirements for videoconferencing, I used the phone.
 It was absolutely baptism by fire, but I prepared myself as best I could and learned a lot in the process.

 Now I’m pretty comfortable doing remote sessions.
 For the foreseeable future, this practice will be 100% telehealth.
 I use HIPAA compliant video teleconference software to meet with clients.
 In rare circumstances where we run into technical issues we can’t resolve, I’ll resort to my HIPAA compliant phone line.
 I won’t use the phone on a continual basis because it limits the effectiveness of sessions too much.
 Here is what you’ll need to meet with me through telehealth: